How will we know it's good?

 Myth 2: Simple writing is 'dumbing down'

 That's just an excuse for not communicating effectively.
 The fear of dumbing down encourages technical writers to fill their reports with dull and imprecise passive language and unnecessarily long words.
-Their sentences are often mind-bendingly convoluted.
-The resulting lofty tone invites readers to skim.
+Their sentences are often mind-bendingly convoluted and invite readers to skim..
+Their fancy formal language creates a lofty tone.

 Impress your readers with your ideas, not the words you know or the complexity of your sentences.